-Long-term rental properties are usually unfurnished while short-term properties are typically furnished.
+There are several options for those who prefer to rent.
+Long-term rental properties are usually unfurnished, while short-term properties are typically furnished.

-Typically, those renting accommodation in the Algarve won't have to set up their own utilities.
-Expats will also need to check with their landlord whether utilities are included in their monthly rental fee as this varies.
-Those who need to pay their own utilities will find that it is simple to do as one can set up direct deposits or make once-off payments at certain ATMs or shops.
+Typically, those renting accommodation in the Algarve won’t have to set up their own utilities.
+Expats will also need to check with their landlord whether utilities are included in their monthly rental fee, as this varies.

 Buying property in the Algarve

-The Portuguese administrative system is known to be very bureaucratic, slow and somewhat complex.
+The Portuguese administrative system is known to be bureaucratic, slow and somewhat complex.
 Expats should take care to obtain appropriate planning permission before considering any renovations or rebuilding.
-For older rural properties it is not unusual to house one or more ‘illegal’ buildings, such as sheds or extensions.
-If this is the case, it may be necessary to register the buildings and have the plans updated.
-If they are deemed not permissible by law it may be necessary to remove them.

 ► Find out more about working in the Algarve

-"There are apartments, town houses and villas to rent or buy in Tavira, our local town, or old ruins and villas out in the countryside."
-Read more about Sarah's life in the Algarve.
+"There are apartments, townhouses and villas to rent or buy in Tavira, our local town, or old ruins and villas out in the countryside."
+Read more about British expat Sarah's life in the Algarve.